jncornett/autorun/README.md

 autorun
 =======

-Automatigically run shell commands when files change.
+Automagically run shell commands when files change.

 use cases
 ---------